blakedemarest/bedrot-data-lake/src/README.md

 - (Add additional subdirectories as new sources or ETL modules are added)

 ## Example Usage
-- All Playwright scripts use `src/.playwright_dk_session` as the master persistent session directory for browser automation.
+- All Playwright scripts use the directory specified by `PLAYWRIGHT_SESSION_DIR` (default `src/.playwright_dk_session`) for browser automation.
 - Run DistroKid extraction:
   ```bash
   python src/distrokid/extractors/dk_auth.py
   ```

 ## Notes
-- All Playwright scripts should use `src/.playwright_dk_session` as the persistent context for session reuse and space savings.
+- All Playwright scripts should use `PLAYWRIGHT_SESSION_DIR` for persistent context reuse and space savings.
 - Source code should be modular and documented
 - Sensitive information (credentials, tokens) should be managed via environment variables or a `.env` file
 - Test scripts before running in production